Azure-Samples/azure-serverless-workshop-team-assistant/2-hello-functions/README.md

 Initialized empty Git repository in /Users/chris/workspace/hello-functions/.git/
 ```

-The tool won't overwrite any existing files, so if ever accidentally delete a file and want to recreate it (like if you don't check in your `.vscode` directory), just run `func init` again.
+The tool won't overwrite any existing files, so if you ever accidentally delete a file and want to recreate it (like if you don't check in your `.vscode` directory), just run `func init` again.

 ## 3. Create a your first Function